symfony/symfony-docs/components/yaml/yaml_format.rst

     'A single quote '' inside a single-quoted string'

-If the string contains any of the following characters, it must be escaped with single quotes:
+Strings containing any of the following characters must be quoted.
+Although you can use double quotes, for these characters is more convenient to use single quotes, which avoids having to escape any backslash ``\``:

 * ``:``
 * ``{``